-In 1966-67 Alga decided to move out of Stockholm and ended up in the little town of Vittsjö, part of Hässleholm municipality in the northern part of the South-Swedish province of Scania.
-Besides the directors and a few higher employees none of the staff followed, and many new colleagues were recruited to Vittsjö.
-In the neighbouring town of Osby another big Swedish toy and game manufacturer - BRIO AB - had their offices and works.
-A coincidence that perhaps would have its consequnces later on!
-Also in the late 1960's the games boxes' appearances had been somewhat standardised, today we call it Alga Grey stripe editions (on the left hand side).
+In the neighbouring town of Osby, another big Swedish toy and game manufacturer - Brio AB - had their offices and works.
+A coincidence that perhaps would have its consequences later on!
+Also in the late 1960's the games boxes' appearances had been somewhat standardised, today we call it Grey stripe editions (on the left hand side).

 During these years Alga also became an importer of other toys (than games) and founded subsidiary companies (such as Oy Fenno-Alga Ab

-In 1980 Alga employed Dan Glimne who eventually would become games manager of Alga.
-He stayed until 1989.
-In 1983 finally, Alga - now a famous brand for games in the Nordic countries - was purchased by their neighbour BRIO in Osby.
-Brio had their own games publishing arm called Joker, who was responsible for Scrabble (called Alfapet in Sweden) to mention an important part of their games.
-BRIO obviously saw great synergy effects with both Joker and Alga in their service.
-So when BRIO lost the license of Scrabble (while retaining the ownership of the name Alfapet) they gave Alga (not Joker) the order to issue a new Alfapet.
-It has been said that BRIO changed a lot of things within Alga but kept the product development section protected.
+In 1983, Alga – by now a famous brand for games in the Nordic countries - was purchased by their neighbour Brio in Osby.
+Brio had their own games publishing arm called Joker, who was responsible for Scrabble (called Alfapet in Sweden) to mention their perhaps most important game.
+Brio obviously saw great synergy effects with both Joker and Alga in their service.

 In 2015 BRIO (incl.
-Alga) was - according to Swedish daily Dagens Nyheter - purchased by German toy and games giant Ravensburger.
-It is still to be seen what this will mean to Alga and BRIO.
+Alga) was purchased by German toy and games giant Ravensburger Spieleverlag GmbH.
+While still headquartered in Malmö, it is still to be seen what this will mean to Alga and Brio.